Viruses that can lead to cancer

 HHV-8 is transmitted through sex and appears to be spread other ways, such as through blood and saliva, as well.
 Studies have shown that fewer than 10% of people in the US are infected with this virus.

-HHV-8 does not appear to cause disease in most healthy people.
-Because many more people are infected with HHV-8 than ever develop KS, it’s likely that other factors are also needed for it to develop.
+HHV-8 infection is life-long (as with other herpes viruses), but it does not appear to cause disease in most healthy people.
+Many more people are infected with HHV-8 than ever develop KS, so it’s likely that other factors are also needed for it to develop.
 Having a weakened immune system appears to be one such factor.
-In the US, almost all people who develop KS have other conditions that have affected their immune system, such as HIV infection or immune suppression after an organ transplant.
+In the US, almost all people who develop KS have other conditions that have weakened their immune system, such as HIV infection or immune suppression after an organ transplant.

 Human T-lymphotrophic virus-1 (HTLV-1)